 Using a slide can achieve a fretless kind of sound and allows the player to access microtones.

-Slide guitar is often compared to the sound of a human voice, with players such as Derek Trucks trying to emulate voices of great soul singers like Aretha Franklin.
+Slide guitar is often compared to the sound of a human voice, with players such as Derek Trucks trying to emulate the voices of great soul singers like Aretha Franklin.

 For some notable examples, listen to Duane Allman’s slide outro to ‘Layla’ or ‘Midnight In Harlem’ by Tedeschi Trucks Band.